Thanksgiving: A Time for Togetherness

 Directions:

-In a large stock pot, simmer lentils in water or vegetable broth until cooked (30 minutes).
-Do not skimp on cooking time, you want these to be soft.
+In a large stock pot, simmer lentils in water or vegetable broth until cooked (about 30 minutes).
+Do not skimp on cooking time; you want these to be soft.

-Sautee onions and garlic in olive oil for 5 minutes until they are soft
+Sauté onions and garlic in olive oil for 5 minutes until they are soft.

-Combine onions, garlic and oil with mashed lentils and add rice, salt, ketchup, sage and Italian seasoning.
+Combine onions, garlic, and oil with mashed lentils.
+Add rice, salt, ketchup, sage, and Italian seasoning.

 Gently press the mixture into a lightly greased loaf pan.
 Drizzle a bit of extra ketchup on top.